Universytet (Kyiv Metro): Architecture

 The station is a pylon trivault and is considered to be amongst the most beautiful stations in the system, and is currently the only one in Kyiv that is the closest in appearance to the famous Stalinist architecture used in the Moscow and Saint Petersburg Metros of the 1950s.
 It was designed by architects H.Holovka, M.Syrkin, Ye.Ivanov, Zh.Yegulashvili, L.Semenyuk and O.Lozynska.
-The red marbled pylons are adorned with white marble busts of famous scientists and Ukrainian literature poets, attributed to sculptors M.Dekermendzhi, A.Bilostotsky, V.Znoba, A.Kobalyov, Ye.Kuntsevych, M.Lysenko, P.Ostapenko, O.Suprun and A.Shapran.
+The red marbled pylons were adorned in 1960 with white marble busts of Ukrainian and Russian writers and scientists: Ukrainians Ivan Franko, Taras Shevchenko, Oleksandr Bogomolets, Hryhorii Skovoroda, and Russians Alexander Pushkin, Maxim Gorky, Mikhail Lomonosov and Dmitri Mendeleev.
+Since the beginning of the 2022 Russian invasion of Ukraine, the busts of Pushkin, Gorky, Lomonosov, and Mendeleev have been covered with wooden boards, pending their replacement with Ukrainian figures selected by online poll; The proposed replacement figures are Lesya Ukrainka, Vasyl Stus, Konstanty Wasyl Ostrogski, Yaroslav the Wise, Ahatanhel Krymsky, and Yuri Ilyenko.
+The busts are attributed to sculptors Mikhailo Lysenko (Bogomolets), Andriy Shapran (Lomonosov), Petro Ostapenko (Mendeleev), Valentyn Znoba (Skovoroda), Anatoly Bilostotsky (Shevchenko), Edvard Kuntsevych (Gorky), Oleksandr Kovalov (Pushkin), and Oksana Suprun (Franko).

 The white marble friezes also decorate the pylons and lighting is achieved by hidden lamps in the niches of the central vault, and by lamps on the platforms.
 The walls are covered with orange tiles and the floor is made of various shades of granite arranged in a traditional Ukrainian ornament layout.
 In the end of the station is white marbled wall, before which a large statue of Vladimir Lenin used to sit.
 However this was dismantled in the early 1990s, making the station lose its original look.

 The station's large vestibule (monument to architecture) is situated in the middle of the A.V.
 Fomin Botanical Garden with a gallery allowing direct access to the gardens or to Taras Shevchenko Boulevard.
 The escalator ride consists of two separate tunnels linked in between by a smaller hall.

+The station has the status of an architectural monument.